The Urban Block Gardens

 Opening: Thursday 29.12.2022, at 20:00

-The exhibition at the Urban Planning Hall displays the city's unique landscape scheme as designed 100 years ago by the town planner of Tel Aviv, Patrick Geddes.
+The exhibition at the Urban Planning Lounge displays the city's unique landscape scheme as designed 100 years ago by the town planner of Tel Aviv, Patrick Geddes.
 The plan laid out the new city as a grid of residential perimeter blocks, with a ‘block garden’ planted in each of their centers.
 Together they define the White City's socio-landscape genome.

 The exhibition, the result of a comprehensive research, was born out of the urgent need to acknowledge historic and contemporary open space in the modern city.
 Particularly in view of climate crisis and the depletion of natural resources, the block gardens present as essential components In Tel Aviv’s present wellbeing and future development.

 Sir Patrick Geddes, a botanist, sociologist and town planner, designed the first masterplan for the city of Tel Aviv (the Geddes Plan) in 1925.
 Nowadays Geddes is considered among the founding figures of planning and a pioneering environmentalist who considered the relationship between society and nature as an integral part of the modern city.
 Geddes’s visionary interpretation of the 'Garden City' endowed the center and old north of Tel Aviv with its unique urban skeleton and the special character its city residents and visitors have come to know and appreciate.